Grumman A-6 Intruder

-The Grumman A-6 Intruder is an American twinjet all-weather attack aircraft developed and manufactured by American aircraft company Grumman Aerospace and operated by the U.S. Navy and U.S. Marine Corps.
+The Grumman A-6 Intruder is a twinjet, all-weather subsonic attack aircraft developed and manufactured by American aircraft company Grumman Aerospace.
+It was formerly operated by the U.S. Navy and U.S. Marine Corps.

-It was designed in response to a 1957 requirement issued by the Bureau of Aeronautics for an all-weather attack aircraft for Navy long-range interdiction missions and with short takeoff and landing (STOL) capability for Marine close air support.
+The A-6 was designed in response to a 1957 requirement issued by the Bureau of Aeronautics for an all-weather attack aircraft for Navy long-range interdiction missions and with short takeoff and landing (STOL) capability for Marine close air support.
 It was to replace the piston-engined Douglas A-1 Skyraider.
-The requirement allowed one or two engines, either turbojet or turboprop.
-The winning proposal from Grumman used two Pratt & Whitney J52 turbojet engines.
-The Intruder was the first Navy aircraft with an integrated airframe and weapons system.
-Operated by a crew of two in a side-by-side seating configuration, the workload was divided between the pilot and weapons officer (bombardier/navigator (BN)).
+The requirement allowed either single or twin-engined aircraft, as well as either turbojet or turboprop-based engines.
+The winning proposal from Grumman was powered by a pair of Pratt & Whitney J52 turbojet engines.
+The A-6 was the first U.S. Navy aircraft to have an integrated airframe and weapons system.
+Operated by a crew of two in a side-by-side seating configuration, the workload was divided between the pilot and weapons officer (bombardier/navigator or BN).
 In addition to conventional munitions, it could also carry nuclear weapons, which would be delivered using toss bombing techniques.

-On 19 April 1960, the first prototype made its maiden flight.
+On 19 April 1960, the first prototype made its maiden flight; the type was introduced to squadron service during February 1963.
+The A-6 was operated by both the U.S. Navy and U.S. Marine Corps as their principal all-weather/night attack aircraft between 1963 and 1997, during which time multiple variants were developed and introduced.
+One derivative of the type was the EA-6B Prowler, a specialized electronic warfare aircraft.
+Another was the KA-6D, a dedicated aerial refueling tanker.
+The definitive attack version of the aircraft, which was furnished with vastly upgraded navigation and attack systems, was the A-6E.
+While the development of further variants, such as the A-6F, were explored, they ultimately did not come to fruition.

-The A-6 was in service with the United States Navy and Marine Corps between 1963 and 1997, during which time multiple variants were prototyped and produced.
-Two of the more successful variants developed were the EA-6B Prowler, a specialized electronic warfare derivative, and the KA-6D tanker version.
-It was deployed during various overseas conflicts, including the Vietnam War and the Gulf War.
-The A-6 was intended to be superseded by the McDonnell Douglas A-12 Avenger II, but this program was ultimately canceled due to cost overruns.
-Thus, when the A-6E was scheduled for retirement, its precision strike mission was initially taken over by the Grumman F-14 Tomcat equipped with a LANTIRN pod.
+The A-6 saw active combat across multiple conflicts.
+Its combat debut was the Vietnam War, in which the type operated from both carriers and shore facilities.
+The type proved vulnerable to conventional ground fire and ground-based anti-aircraft measures, which brought down 56 A-6s.
+In the 1980s, both the Multinational Force in Lebanon and Operation El Dorado Canyon made use of the type.
+During the Gulf War, a combination of U.S. Navy and U.S. Marine Corps A-6s conducted in excess of 4,700 combat sorties against a variety of Iraqi ground-based targets.
+During the 1990s, the A-6 was intended to be superseded by the McDonnell Douglas A-12 Avenger II, but this program was ultimately canceled due to cost overruns.
+Thus, when the A-6E was scheduled for retirement, its precision strike mission was initially taken over by the Grumman F-14 Tomcat equipped with a LANTIRN pod, and later passed on to the Boeing F/A-18E/F Super Hornet.